Generalized hybrid momentum maps and reduction by symmetries of forced mechanical systems with inelastic collisions: Generalized hybrid momentum maps and symplectic reduction of simple hybrid forced mechanical systems

 Next, we extend the symplectic reduction for forced Hamiltonian systems to simple hybrid forced Hamiltonian systems with symmetries.
-Consider a simple hybrid forced Hamiltonian system $\mathscr{H}_{F}=(T^{*}Q,X_{H,F},S_H,\Delta_H)$.
-To perform a hybrid reduction one needs to impose some compatibility conditions between the action and the hybrid system (see \cite{ames_hybrid_2006-1} and \cite{ames_hybrid_2006}).
-By a \myemph{hybrid action} on the simple hybrid forced Hamiltonian system $\mathscr{H}_F$ we mean a Lie group action $\psi\colon G\times Q\to Q$ such that \begin{itemize} \item $H$ is invariant under $\psi^{T^{*}Q}$, i.e. $H\circ \psi^{T^{*}Q}=H$, \item $\psi^{T^{*}Q}$ restricts to an action of $G$ on $S_H$, \item $\Delta_H$ is equivariant with respect to the previous action, namely \end{itemize}
+Consider a simple hybrid forced Hamiltonian system $\mathscr{H}_{F}=(\cT Q,X_{H,F},S_H,\Delta_H)$.
+To perform a hybrid reduction one needs to impose some compatibility conditions between the action and the hybrid system (see \cite{ames_hybrid_2006-1,ames_hybrid_2006}).
+By a \myemph{hybrid action} on the simple hybrid forced Hamiltonian system $\mathscr{H}_F$ we mean a Lie group action $\psi\colon G\times Q\to Q$ such that \begin{itemize} \item $H$ is invariant under $\psi^{\cT Q}$, i.e. $H\circ \psi^{\cT Q}=H$, \item $\psi^{\cT Q}$ restricts to an action of $G$ on $S_H$, \item $\Delta_H$ is equivariant with respect to the previous action, namely \end{itemize} {The second requirement implies that $\psi$ restricts to an action of $G$ on $\pi_Q(S_H)$.
+The converse is false, i.e., $\psi$ may restrict to an action of $G$ on $\pi_Q(S_H)$ without $\psi^{\cT Q}$ restricting to an action of $G$ on $S_H$.
+A counterexample is $G=Q$ acting on itself by left multiplication, so that $\cT Q = G \times \mathfrak{g}^\ast$ and $S_H = G \times V$, with $V$ a $1$-codimensional vector subspace of $\mathfrak{g}^\ast$. }